flowroute/flowroute-numbers-ruby/README.md

 6. Import the SDK.

-## How To Get Setup
+## Import the SDK and set up your API credentials

 The following shows how to import the SDK and setup your API credentials.

 Importing the SDK requires that you run commands either by creating and running a script or through the shell.
 The following instructions describe importing the SDK and running the `messages_controller` by creating and running a script.

->**Note:** The following steps describe creating a new Ruby script.
-However, a demo script, **demo_send.rb**, was installed when the the libraries installed.
-This file contains the required lines that only need to be modified with your credentials and details for the message to send.
-If you want to use this script, modify the fields as described below, then run the script from the command line.

 1. Using a code text editor — for example, *Sublime Text* — create a new file.

-2. Add the following line to the top of the file:
+2. Add a line pointing to the library installation at the top of the file:

 		require /users/<user>/<directory path>/flowroute-numbers-ruby/lib/flowroute_numbers/

+	where:

+	*	`<user>` is the user name of the user in whose directory the library is installed.

-	This line points to the location of the flowroute-numbers-ruby installation.
+	* 	`<directory path>` points to the location of the **flowroute_numbers** subdirectory of the **flowroute-numbers-ruby** installation.

-3. Add the line requiring rubygems and json.
+3. Add a line for RubyGems:

 		require 'rubygems'

-3. Next, add the lines to pass your credentials to the Controllers:
+3. Next, add lines which pass your credentials to the Controllers:

 		FlowrouteNumbers::Configuration.username = 'AccessKey'
 		FlowrouteNumbers::Configuration.password = 'SecretKey'